WDSE-FM

-WDSE-FM (103.3 MHz) is a 95,000-watt public radio station in Duluth, Minnesota, operated by the Duluth–Superior Area Educational Television Corporation, which primarily carries an adult alternative radio format but also has a number of programs focusing on jazz, blues, and other genres.
-It is part of Minnesota's Independent Public Radio network.
-Programming from national sources includes World Cafe and American Routes.
+WDSE-FM (103.3 MHz) is a 95,000–watt public radio station in Duluth, Minnesota, operated by the Duluth–Superior Area Educational Television Corporation.
+The station primarily carries an adult album alternative radio format, but also has a number of specialty programs focusing on jazz, blues, and other genres.
+It is part of Minnesota's Independent Public Radio network, and programming from national sources include World Cafe and American Routes.